cassidyjames/cassidyjames.github.io/wishlist.md

 ## LEGO

 I maintain a LEGO wishlist via [Brickset](http://brickset.com/sets/wantedby-cassidyjames).
 It's kept up to date, especially around Christmas and my birthday.
-As a general rule, duplicates are fine and all Star Wars ships are awesome!
+As a general rule, duplicates are fine and all Star Wars ships are awesome.

 ## Experiences

-Instead of getting me _stuff_, you can gift me with one of these experiences!
+Instead of getting me _stuff_, you can gift me with one of these experiences.

 * Regal Cinemas movie tickets (date night!)
 * Denver museum or zoo tickets